Asia (band): 2017–2018: Wetton's death and tour with Journey

-2019–present: Lineup changes, tour with Yes, and 40th Anniversary Tour
+2019–2023: Lineup changes, tour with Yes, and 40th Anniversary Tour

-On 2 April 2019, the band announced it would join Yes, John Lodge, and Carl Palmer's ELP Legacy as part of The Royal Affair Tour, a 26-date Summer 2019 North American joint tour, with founding guitarist Steve Howe rejoining the band for a portion of the set.
-The band also confirmed that Sam Coulson had amicably left Asia to focus on solo projects and that he'd be replaced as guitarist by Ron "Bumblefoot" Thal, specifically for the tour also took over lead vocals, with Sherwood remaining on bass but moving to backing vocals.
+On 2 April 2019, the band announced it would join Yes, John Lodge, and Carl Palmer's ELP Legacy as part of The Royal Affair Tour, a 26-date Summer 2019 North American joint tour, with Steve Howe joining the band for a portion of the set.
+The band also confirmed that Sam Coulson had amicably left Asia to focus on solo projects and that he would be replaced as guitarist on the tour by Ron "Bumblefoot" Thal, who also took over lead vocals, with Sherwood remaining on bass but moving to backing vocals.
 Coulson confirmed his departure on Twitter the same day.

 In 2019, a New York Times investigation revealed that Asia was among hundreds of artists whose material was destroyed in the 2008 Universal fire.
-While Universal Music has generally disputed the severity of the fire's damage, they have yet to publicly confirm or deny the status of Asia's masters as a result, while Downes has stated that he has it "on good authority" that the masters survived.
+While Universal Music has generally disputed the severity of the fire's damage, they have yet to publicly confirm or deny the status of Asia's masters, while Downes has stated that he has it "on good authority" that the masters survived.

 In 2022, Asia announced a 40th Anniversary Tour, with Marc Bonilla on guitar and vocals.
 However, the tour was later cancelled due to Alan Parsons, the band's opening act, backing out in order to undergo surgery.
 Following the cancellation, Palmer said in February 2023 that there were no plans for any activity for the rest of the year.

+2024–present: Lineup overhaul and upcoming new music

+The band toured the US in summer 2024.
+Carl Palmer announced that he would not be on the tour, although he said "I plan to eventually embrace the music of ASIA again at some point in the future."
+The tour saw a new line-up of Downes (keys), along with Virgil Donati (drums), John Mitchell (guitar) and Harry Whitley (bass, vocals).

+In June 2025, the band announced that they had been signed on by Frontiers Music to release several albums, including a new studio album set to be released in 2026.